 Media Building.
 The 44,000-square-foot Media Center building opened in 1978.
-It houses the Department of History, Political Science, Philosophy, and American Studies; the Department of Informatics; and the Department of Sociology, Criminal Justice and Women's Studies.
-The studios of WRET-TV, an affiliate of the South Carolina Educational Television Network, is also located here.
+It houses the Department of History, Political Science, Philosophy, and American Studies; the Department of Informatics and Engineering Systems; and the Department of Sociology, Criminal Justice and Women's and Gender Studies and the studios of WRET-TV, an affiliate of the South Carolina Educational Television Network, is also located here.